Willie169/Android-Non-Root/README.md

 ## Termux: a Powerful Terminal Emulation with an Extensive Linux Package Collection
 ### Install Termux
 - Download and Install **Termux** from F-Droid: [https://f-droid.org/packages/com.termux/](https://f-droid.org/packages/com.termux/).
-- **Note**: It is recommended to use **Termux**'s F-Droid version and avoid using Google Play Store version because the latter is depreciated.
+- **Note**: It is recommended to use **Termux**'s F-Droid version and avoid using Google Play version because the latter is depreciated.
 - Many of the following guides work on or depend on **Termux**.
-- If you installed termux from Google Play Store or a very old version, then you will receive package command errors.
-Google Play Store builds are deprecated and no longer supported.
+- If you installed termux from Google Play or a very old version, then you will receive package command errors.
+Google Play builds are deprecated and no longer supported.
 It is highly recommended that you update to termux-app v0.118.0 or higher as soon as possible for various bug fixes, including a critical world-readable vulnerability reported at [https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html](https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html).
 It is recommended that you shift to F-Droid or Github releases.
-### Introduction about Termux
+### Introduction of Termux
 - Termux is an Android terminal application and Linux environment.
 Termux combines powerful terminal emulation with an extensive Linux package. collection.
   - Enjoy the bash and zsh shells.